totten/loco/README.md

 ## Critical Comparison

 * Strictly speaking, `loco` a process-manager.
-It starts, stops, and restarts processes -- in the same category as sysvinit, runit, or systemd.
+It starts, stops, and restarts processes.
+It's technically in the same category as sysvinit, runit, or systemd -- although it's not as battle-tested and it's not intended for managing the full OS.

 * Stylistically, it's more like docker-compose -- one creates a per-project YAML dot-file.
 The file lists all the services you want, and these are glued together with a few environment variables.
 Your work is scoped to a specific project/folder -- and